Transition (linguistics)

+an essential part of any language.

 In simple terms, a transition word demonstrates the relationship between two portions of a text or spoken language.
-By using the imagery of a bridge, a person can see how these words take readers/listeners from one statement to another.
 By using these words, people can better build a sentence and convey what they are trying to say in a more concise manner.

+Categories

+Transition words and phrases categories include: Conclusion, Continuation, Contrast, Emphasis, Evidence, Illustration and Sequence.

+Each category serves its own function, as do the keywords inside of a given category.

 Coordinating transitions

 Elements in a coordinate relationship are equal in rank, quality, or significance.
 They help to show a link between equal elements.